Authing/authing-py-sdk/README-en.md

 })
 ```

-And you can also instantiate `AuthenticationClient` with a `access_token` param instead:
+And you can also instantiate `AuthenticationClient` with a `token` param instead:

 ```
 from authing.v2.authentication import AuthenticationClient, AuthenticationClientOptions